-A mentor is a person who shares his or her knowledge and expertise with one or more people who have less experience.
+A mentor is a person who shares their knowledge and expertise with one or more people who have less experience.

 Mentoring a new Toastmasters club is similar in many ways to mentoring a single person.

 Mentors are the advisors and tutors for new clubs and have a great effect on the degree to which a new club succeeds.